Regulation of Care

 the registered provider is a Department or agency of the States, a person who

-is employed by that Department or agency in connection with the carrying on of
+is employed by that Department or agency in connection with the provision of a

 (b) if